PlumyGames/mgpp/docs/mindustry/mods.md

 The `mods{}` closure is inside of [`mindustry{}`](overview.md) closure hereinafter.

+Related tasks: `resolveMods`

 ### Extra mods from task

 This list contains task paths whose outputs will be copied into `dataDir/mods`.

-Conventionally, when you apply `java` plugin, mgpp will add `:jar` task into the list automatically.
+Conventionally, when you apply `java` plugin, mgpp will add `jar` task into the list automatically.
 === "Groovy"

     ``` groovy